wangziqi2013/wangziqi2013.github.io/_posts/2020-07-01-residual-cache.markdown

 statically one-to-one mapped to the encoding cache. (**Note: It would be more natural to just say that the LLC tags are extended with an extra 2-byte field.**)

+On a read request, the conventional cache and the encoding cache are accessed in parallel.
+If the conventional LLC signals a hit, and the metadata indicates that the line is compressed to less than 32 bytes, then the data array is accessed, after which the line content is decompressed.
+If metadata bits suggest that the line is uncompressed, then the residual cache is probed with the location of the slot that gets hit.
+If the residual cache also signals a hit, then the two halves of the uncompressed cache line are recovered by reading the data array of the residual cache and then weaving the interleaved words back the original order.